New Mexico magic and Arizona wonders

 Cloudcroft is a charming small community in the mountains.
 Driving through here gave us our first mountain driving experience in the RV.
 Steve was all attention, but we had an easy, smooth drive.

-Cloudcroft is a popular and well-known winter skiing and snow sport destination and a perfect summer vacation destination.
-Mountain streams, hiking, wildlife are abundant in the Cloudcroft area.
-We have considered relocating here even.
+Cloudcroft is a popular and well-known winter skiing and snow sports destination and a perfect summer vacation destination.
+Mountain streams, hiking trails, and wildlife are abundant in the Cloudcroft area.
+We have even considered relocating here.

 Las Cruces